-Management Center generates the boot.profile file each time you save an image (overwriting the previous file in /etc/boot.profile).
+Management Center generates the boot.profile file each time you save an image (overwriting the previous file in /etc/ boot.profile).
 The boot profile contains information about the image and is required for the boot process to function properly.
 You may configure the following temporary parameters:

-dmesg.level The verbosity level (1-8) of the kernel - 1 (the default) is the least verbose and 8 is the most.

-partition Configure the hard drive re-partitioning status (Automatic, Always, Never).
-By default, partition.once Override the current drive re-partitioning status (Default, On, Off).
+dmesg.level The verbosity level (1-8) of the kernel - 1 (the default) is the least verbose and 8 is the most. partition Configure the hard drive re-partitioning status (Automatic, Always, Never).
+By default, Automatic. partition.once Override the current drive re-partitioning status (Default, On, Off).
 By default, Default. image Configure the image download behavior (Automatic, Always, Never).
-By default, image.once Override the current image download behavior (Default, On, Off).
+By default, Automatic.
+Always and Never will download the image even if it is up-to-date. image.once Override the current image download behavior (Default, On, Off).
 By default, Default.
+To view the current download behavior, see Advanced Imaging Options on page 40. image.path Specifies where to store the downloaded image.
+By default, /mnt.